DownTheMatrix/100-days-of-code/log.md

 **Today's Progress**: I studied the Bootstrap grid system, what it is, how it works, what are the 4 different sizes, how to nest rows.

 **Thoughts:** I'm about to start an Image Gallery project using Boostrap.
 I'm also studying the code of different successfully websites to quickly assess their structure.

+### Day 12: 2018 February 3, Saturday

+**Today's Progress**: I kept on practicing with Bootstrap, and I created a couple of pages: an [Image Gallery](https://codepen.io/BrandNew_12/pen/xYZxdm) and a [Landing Page](https://codepen.io/BrandNew_12/pen/payzQy) for a fictitious company.
+In both projects I played around with icons and gliphycons.

+**Thoughts:** I'm starting to see how it works now, all I need is just... a lot of more practice!